lisprep/DAKODA-webpage/_events/5_vor.md

 ---
 layout: page
-title: 23.05.2024
+dateDDMMYYYY: 23.05.2024
+dateYYYY-MM-DD: 2024-05-23
-description: "Every Verb in its Right Place?
+title: "Every Verb in its Right Place?
 A Roadmap for Operationalizing Developmental Stages in the Acquisition of L2 German"
-importance: 5
 category: Vorträge

 ---